 Luggage/ Hiking Packs

 We recommend bringing (or purchasing/renting in Nepal) a hiking back pack for our 7 day trek, and packing lightly for the trek.
 We recommend carrying around 6-8kg for women and no more than 12-14 kg for men.
 We will have a proportionate amount of porters to trekkers to help with weight.
 We ask you to be considerate with our porters.
 We will have space in their bags for extras like sleeping bags but please pack lightly.
 We will not have our porters carry more than about 20kg each.

 All poles’ bags and other Trekking equipment including warm clothes can be purchased and or rented in Nepal.

 Any extra luggage can remain in a locked room in the hotel in Pokhara whilst we are trekking though the mountains.

 Accommodation (electricity/ internet)

 We will be staying at the gorgeous Potala Tourist Home in Kathmandu.
-Noah and Claire have a great relationship with the Hotel Manager Ramesh and have personally stayed there for many years.
+Claire has a great relationship with the Hotel Manager Ramesh and have personally stayed there for many years.

 In Pokhara we will be staying in The Noble inn, a family run Hotel with a beautiful garden perfect for relaxing in the afternoon sun.

 Throughout our trek we will be staying at Tea Houses.
 The Tea houses are basic accommodation with just a bed and a shared toilet (some toilets are western, some eastern squat toilets).
 Most Tea Houses claim to have “hot” showers for a small charge.
 Hot water is produced by solar and if there is heavy cloud coverage there may not be any hot water.
 There is a central eating area with a fire.
 Not all tea houses will have electricity in the rooms.